striblab/data-ui/README.md

 A Django-powered interface for newsroom data at the Star Tribune.
 Used for internal purposes.

+## Data management

+Data management happens through the Django Admin, which is at `/admin/`.

+## API

+An API has been exposed for each model.
+Each request requires a `username` and `api-key`.

+- `/api/v01/company_details/`: Custom endpoint for Companies and their connected records.
+Note that these are slow endpoints.
+  - `/api/v01/company_details/?coid=1234&limit=100&username=XXXXXX&api_key=XXXXXX`
+  - Use the custom filter `finance_publishyear` to get companies that have a Finance record for that year.
+For example:
+    - `/api/v01/company_details/?finance_publishyear=2018&limit=100&username=XXXXXX&api_key=XXXXXX`
+  - Use the custom filter `nonprofit_finance_publishyear` to get companies that have a Finance record for that year.
+For example:
+    - `/api/v01/company_details/?nonprofit_finance_publishyear=2017&limit=10&username=XXXXXX&api_key=XXXXXX`

 ## Development

 Note that you can use Docker for local development as well; see section below.